 Dorine Greshof, Thesis Committee, (ISHSS) University of Amsterdam: Dorine Greshof is a research associate in the Department of Sociology, specializing in urban studies.
 Her publications deal with urban poverty and homelessness.

-Kali Haines, Research Lead, The Relaxation Day, Illuminative Method: Kali is currently a Human Resource Recruiter for the Target Corporation in Minneapolis.
+Kali Haines, Research Lead, The Relaxation Day, Illuminative Method: Kali is currently a Human Resource Recruiter in Minneapolis.

 DJ KIK/Enrique Villacis, Instructor, Philly DJ Workshop, Never searching for the ancestors, but always searching what the ancestors searched for.
 Born, raised and inspired by Latin America, KIKs art transcends boundaries.
 Ecuadorian architect, musician, photographer, Enrique (KIK) Villacis Tapia is the conscience of a citizen of the world with a strong South American identity.
 KIK is the leader of runka an Ecuadorian multidisciplinary team of artists that produce mixed media art since 1997.
 Dj since 2000 producing mix sets, remixes and original tracks based on South America’s traditional art.
 His mix sets always challenge the audience by exposing them to unexpected sounds.
 Currently living and performing in Quito Equador.